Sam's Laser FAQ, Copyright © 1994-2025, Samuel M. Goldwasser, All Rights Reserved.

 Kearfott Inertial Reference Unit K600A374-01 #2

 This one (#2) is mine and is believed to be identical to #1.
-In fact, their serial numbers differ by only 5. ;-) Many photos should be forthcoming.
-Not all are present now.
+In fact, their serial numbers differ by only 5. ;-) However, rather than disassemble the RLG Block of #2, Ismael Tremblay kindly loaned me his RLG Block for the photos.
+So everything up until the clothes come off the RLG Block are of mine while the naked photos are of his unit.

 • Back to Top of Kearfott Ring Laser Gyro-Based Inertial Reference Units Photos Page.